-If you were asked the question, "what would happen if you placed a metal into water?" you would probably answer, "nothing" or "it would sink".
+If you were asked the question, "What would happen if you placed a metal into water?" you may expect the answer to be "nothing" or "it would sink".

-Normally your answer would be correct, because most metals do not react with water and are quite dense so would sink, but as always in chemistry there are some exceptions to the rules - The Alkali Metals.
+Normally your answer would be correct because most metals do not react with water and are quite dense, and so would sink.
+But as always in chemistry, there are some exceptions to the rules - The Alkali Metals.

 They react very strongly with water to produce hydrogen gas and an alkali (metal hydroxide).
 This is shown in the equation below:

 This reaction is very vigorous and usually involves lots of smoke, flames and can even involve explosions.
 The metals become more reactive as you travel down group one, so we will start at the top of group one with Lithium.

 Lithium is the least reactive alkali metal but still reacts to produce lots of smoke and heat.
 This can be seen from the picture below:

 Note how the lithium floats on top of the water because it has a low density.